 Dear Friends and Family,

-I am so honored to be the Head of School of such a unique an amazing institution.
+I am so honored to be the Head of School of such a unique and amazing institution.
 Alverno Heights Academy was founded by the Sisters of St. Francis in 1960 and was later sold to Immaculate Heart Community in 1978 which continues to sponsor Alverno to this day.
 The charism of both of these religious orders is alive and well at Alverno.
-Alverno is more than just a progressive, independent, college preparatory school for girls.
+Alverno has always been more than just a progressive, independent, college preparatory school for girls.
 It is a place where girls live out our mission and are “empowered to become exactly the person they want to be.”
 I began working at Alverno in 1990 as an English teacher.
 Throughout the years, I have assumed many roles: chair of the English department, drama teacher, Dean of Students, Director of Activities, Assistant Head of School, and now Head of School.
-In that time the one constant has been the girls.
-They are truly the heart of our school.

-For the past 60 years, our amazing young women, under the tutelage of a devoted and committed faculty, thrive academically, spiritually, physically, and emotionally.
+For the past 60 years, our amazing young women, under the tutelage of a devoted and committed faculty, have thrived academically, spiritually, physically, and emotionally.
 Diversity in many different forms is celebrated at Alverno; academic, religious, socio-economic, and ethnic/racial.
-Alverno is known for its rigorous, yet inclusive academic program which serves the needs of all types of learners – from the extremely gifted (as evidenced by our Accelerated Honors Academy for Gifted Girls) to those who may struggle academically in a more traditional college preparatory setting.
+Alverno is known for its rigorous, yet inclusive academic program which serves the needs of all types of learners – from the extremely gifted (as evidenced by our Academy for Gifted Girls) to those who may struggle academically in a more traditional college preparatory setting.
 Our teachers use differentiated instruction in order to meet the academic needs of all of our students.
 Alverno is a Catholic school and embraces the teachings of Gospel.
 However, we welcome and respect students of all faiths to be part of our student body and recognize that everyone is precious in God’s eyes.
 We look forward to extending this same philosophy and vision to the children of the lower school in the years to come!

-Because Alverno is small our girls are given individualized attention.
+Because Alverno is small our students are given individualized attention.
 Students are known by name by teachers, staff, and administration.
 Because they are so much a part of all that happens at the school, they connect to the school in a special way.
 This not only applies to the students, but to the faculty and staff.
-The average tenure of faculty and staff is 10+ years.
-We have many alumnae on our staff, faculty, Board of Trustees, and Board committees.
-Graduates of Alverno attend some of the best colleges and universities in the nation and when they come home to visit during the holidays, many come back to Alverno because we, too, are part of their family.
+The average tenure of faculty and staff is 10+ years and the new lower school will include faculty and staff with long ties to our community.
+We are excited about the new members of our campus community and look forward to witnessing the growth, excitement and change they can bring to the already rich tradition of Alverno Heights Academy.

 As you can see, I am very proud of our school and our students.
 For those of you who are already part of our community, welcome back.
 For those who would like to know more about our awesome school, we would love to have you complete an inquiry so we can share more about us!.
 When you do, be sure to stop by and say hello.